yhm-amber/container-note/practices-notes/keybase-note/.issues/bigfile-awfulnet.25525.md

   - does the file have new append/change after hash (boolean, equal with: `timestamp.lastchange > timestamp.hashcomplete`)

   then, if the hash of copy is not equal with its origin, by default, the crypto and upload should not be run, this will avoid the uploads of evil datas (broken files). 😃

+The network can be awful at any time, so I think make the soft which work with net won't do wrong things very easy while the net became awful, is necessary.